10 Surprising Reasons You Might Have Sore Breasts

 Your bra hates you

 Most of us (a whopping 80 percent!) are wearing the wrong size bra, according to a study published in Chiropractic & Osteopathy.
 And this can cause problems worse than a lumpy silhouette.
 Poorly fitted bras, abrasive fabrics, and stabby underwire are all common causes of sore breasts, Dr. Ramos says.
 Instead of enduring 12 or more hours a day in a boob-strangling nightmare, she says it’s worth it to pay a little extra to get something that fits and is comfortable.
+Use this bra size guide to make sure you’re wearing the right size, or consider going braless.

 You overdid it at the gym